IBMDeveloperUK/Hello-Quantum-World./README.md

 Once you've logged in, you'll be taken to your dashboard.
 On the left hand side of the screen, you should see a small toolbar of icons.
 Click the "Circuit Composer" icon (highlighted in green in the image below)

-![Image of the IBM Q Experience dashboard highlighting the circuit comopser icon](images/2.png) _A screenshot of the IBM Q Experience login page_
+![Image of the IBM Q Experience dashboard highlighting the circuit comopser icon](images/2.png) _Image of the IBM Q Experience dashboard highlighting the circuit comopser icon_

 ## Flipping a coin.